nebula-navigator/nebula-navigator.github.io/_pages/about.md

     Created from simulated massive star clusters such as this:
 </h2>

 The plot is interactive so feel free to dive into the center and see the IMBH in a binary with a low-mass main sequence star.
 The snapshot was taken after 12 billion years of evolution.
+Check out more in [publications](./publications/observational-properties-star-clusters.md)
+,where you can find my in-prep publications.

 <!-- Interactive Plot -->
 <div style="margin-top: 20px; text-align: center;">
-    <iframe src="./images/scatter_plot.html" style="width: 120%; max-width: 1800px; height: 1000px; border: none;"></iframe>
+    <iframe src="./images/scatter_plot.html" style="width: 120%; max-width: 1800px; height: 800px; border: none;"></iframe>
 </div>